 The only answer, McLuhan could see, was that of “the glory and the horror of the reality in life” (cited above from Letters, 41).
 And this implied taking direction (in many senses) from the institution that had been “in life” for two thousand years, and therefore subject to its own glories and horrors, namely the church, for which the relation of “the glory and the horror of the reality in life” was a reflection or “uttering” of the fundamental relation in the Godhead itself — McLuhan’s “the meaning of meaning is relation”, “the medium is the message”.
 Hence his citation for Elsie from Hopkins:

 But right must seek a side

 And choose for master one.

-Mastery is either in us or before us.
+Mastery is either in us to be exercised or outside us to be acknowledged.
 Every human action or perception “must seek a side” of this alternative before it unfolds.
 Humans are that peculiar type of animal that is ineluctably ex-posed to the a-priori time of this decision.

 McLuhan had learned for himself, and was attempting to communicate to his mother, what Eliot would put in the first of the Four Quartets, ‘Burnt Norton’, later that same decade:

 Quick, said the bird, find them, find them,

 Round the corner.
 Through the first gate,